 The digitization of traditional paper-based processes is the new black.
 Electronic Visa Authorization systems, cloud-based passports, secure credentials on mobile phones, virtual identities and biometrics can simplify international travel as they eliminate the need to carry a physical passport or obtain paper-based visas.
 They speed up

-border crossing and streamline the traveler experience.
+border crossing and streamline the

 The good news for travelers is that the digital transformation is already taking place.
 However security, privacy and global governance are key concerns.

 In this article, we'll detail the latest initiatives and trends shaping the future travel experience.

 Let's dig in.